 It’s important to work carefully from the beginning of the case to make sure that the defendants have notice of the case.
 If you don’t follow the rules for service, the court can’t issue the default judgment.
 Ultimately, it makes your case take longer, and it may increase the costs.
-Our skilled injury attorneys can help you take the right steps to serve process correctly in your case.
+A skilled Las Vegas or Summerlin personal injury lawyer can help you take the right steps to serve the process correctly in your case.

 You Can Default in a Personal Injury Case, Too

 If another party in the case files a counterclaim, you need to make sure that you respond to the counterclaim by the deadline.
 If you miss this deadline, you could be the one in default.
 An experienced personal injury lawyer for defaults in Nevada can help you determine the deadlines and make sure that you respond within the time limits to avoid a default in your case.

 Is a Default Judgment Automatic in a Nevada Personal Injury Case If the Other Side Doesn’t Respond?

 A default isn’t automatic if the other side doesn’t respond to the summons and complaint.
 Default is something that you have to ask the court for.
 Until you ask the court to issue a default for the other party, the other side can still file a response even if they’re past the deadline.
 It’s important to ask for default as soon as the time limit expires.